ShiJbey/RePraxisPy/README.md

-# Re:Praxis - Python Port of the RePraxis
+# Re:Praxis - Python Port of RePraxis

-This repo contains the python port of [Re:Praxis](https://github.com/ShiJbey/RePraxis).
-Please see that repo for documentation of how to use RePraxis.
-The public API's are almost identical.
+This repo contains the Python port of [Re:Praxis](https://github.com/ShiJbey/RePraxis).
+Please see that repo for documentation on how to use RePraxis.
+The public APIs are almost identical.

-## Differences from the main implementation
+## Differences from the C# implementation

-- `RePraxisDatabase.Assert()` was renamed to `RePraxisDatabase.asset_statement` (`assert` is a reserved keyword in Python).
+- `RePraxisDatabase.Assert()` was renamed `RePraxisDatabase.asset_statement` (`assert` is a reserved keyword in Python).
 - Method and function names were changed to snake-case to comply with Python conventions.